Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Key Takeaways:

-Issuers: While the IRS issues most U.S. tax ID numbers, Social Security numbers (SSNs) are issued by the Social Security Administration (SSA).
+• Issuers: The IRS provides most U.S. tax IDs, while Social Security Numbers (SSNs) are issued by the Social Security Administration (SSA).

-Usage: Tax filers must include their TIN on tax-related documents and when claiming benefits.
+• Usage: Tax filers must include their TIN on filings and benefit applications.

 Types of Tax Identification Numbers (TINs):